AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     3. What is the gender distribution regions and departments?

-    4. Show insights on ratings based on gender
+    4. Show insights on ratings based on gender?

     5. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management

     6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000

-        ● to show if Palmoria meet this requirement?
+        ● To show if Palmoria meets this requirement?

         ● To show the pay distribution of employees grouped by a band of $10,000?

-        ● How many employees fall into a different salary bands
+        ● How many employees fall into a different salary bands?

         ● Also to visualize this by regions?

 ## FURTHER ANALYSIS

-    5. Mr Gamma thought to himself that since you were already working on the employee data, you could help out with allocating the annual bonus pay to employees based on the performance rating.
+    5. Mr Gamma said since I am already working on the employee data, I could help out with allocating the annual bonus pay to employees based on the performance rating.

 He handed me another data set that contains rules for making bonus payments and asked you to: